AndrewJBateman/angular-tailwind-akita/README.md

 ## :books: General info

+* API data displayed in a responsive grid of cards styled with Tailwind.
+Clicking on a card toggles a modal to open/close with the full API post data
 * TBA: About and Contact pages give more information on app using Tailwind CSS cards
 * Angular 12 has built-in Tailwind support
 * To build for production Tailwind’s purge option is used to tree-shake unused styles and optimize final build size.